-To date, we’ve had 2,497 students go through the Money Bootcamp.
+We’ve had 2,497 students (July 2019 update: over 5,000) go through the Money Bootcamp.
 It’s a hugely successful course by any measure – in the transformation and results of the Lucky Bees, and in monetary results and profits for my company.

 That doesn’t mean it’s easy.
 Creating a course has been probably the best personal development I’ve ever done in my life.
 It made me feel extremely vulnerable about my abilities as a teacher, has frustrated me to tears over the technical logistics, has challenged me as a leader of a rapidly growing community and every time I’ve launched I’ve procrastinated like a mofo.